wenewzhang/mixin_labs-java-bot/README.md

 You need to create an app in dashboard.
 This [tutorial](https://mixin-network.gitbook.io/mixin-network/mixin-messenger-app/create-bot-account) can help you.

 ### Generate parameter of your app in dashboard
-After app is created in dashboard, you still need to [generate parameter](https://mixin-network.gitbook.io/mixin-network/mixin-messenger-app/create-bot-account#generate-secure-parameter-for-your-app) and write down required content, these content will be written into config.java file.
+After app is created in dashboard, you need to [generate parameter](https://mixin-network.gitbook.io/mixin-network/mixin-messenger-app/create-bot-account#generate-secure-parameter-for-your-app) and write down required content, these content will be written into config.java file.